Images & Videos: How Not to Kill Your Performance?

 • Cost & Ecology: Transferring useless gigabytes is expensive in bandwidth (hosting) and energy (carbon impact).

-2. The "Quick Win": Smart Compression Tools
+2. The "Quick Win": Intelligent Compression Tools

 TinyPNG / TinyJPG